Trying to embrace an environmentally friendly lifestyle that doesn’t smack of waste?

 Ready to ditch paper towels entirely in your green kitchen?
 Try these.

 Choose your egg cartons wisely.

-Consider a toaster oven for your eco conscious kitchen
+Consider a toaster oven for your environmentally friendly kitchen

 Use a spatula.

 Don’t count on a butter knife or spoon to get the last little bits of food (think: peanut butter and applesauce) out of the container.